realworldocaml/book/en/prologue.md

 A language on its own isn't enough.
 You also need a rich set of libraries to base your applications on.
-A common source of frustration for those learning OCaml is that the standard library that ships with the compiler doesn't provide a lot of features.
-This standard library was actually developed for use within the compiler itself, and therefore by design covers only a small subset of the functionality you expect for more general-purpose use.
+A common source of frustration for those learning OCaml is that the standard library that ships with the compiler is limited, covering only a small subset of the functionality you would expect from a general-purpose standard library.
+That's because the standard library isn't a general-purpose tool; it was developed for use in bootstrapping the compiler, and is purposefully kept small and simple.

 Happily, in the world of open-source software nothing stops alternative libraries from being written to supplement the